SergioMartin86/quickerNES/README.md

   + Forced alignment at the start of a page to prevent crossing cache line boundaries
   + Simplifying the 6502 CPU instruction fetching and decoding
 - Minimize compiled code size to reduce pressure on L1i cache
+- Assuming little endiannes to reduce unnecessary conversion operations (not portable to big endian systems)
 - Reduce heap allocations
 - General code reorganization (make it header only to help compiler optimizations)